One of the primary reasons for going abroad is to earn more and be able to send money to family members for various purposes.

 Whether it’s a bank (BPI, PNB, BDO, or Metrobank) or a specialty remittance outlet (Moneygram, Western Union, or LBC Remit), ensure that you choose an essential conduit for your money remittance transactions.
 They may cost a bit more than others, but they also offer convenience to recipients in the Philippines.
 More importantly, you are more confident that your money reaches its destination since you transacted with a stable company.

 Learn about currency exchange before making a remittance

-Some Filipinos can hold on to their precious foreign currencies when dollar value depreciates against the Philippine peso.
+Some Filipinos can hold on to their precious foreign currencies when the dollar value depreciates against the Philippine peso.
 They, then, wait until their value against the Philippine peso increases.
-When the foreign currency appreciates, they immediately unload their cash that yields higher returns.
-Such skill requires guidance from a newspaper’s business section or read the currency trends on television (Bloomberg, Wall Street Journal).
+When the foreign currency appreciates, they immediately unload their cash which yields higher returns.
+Such skill requires guidance from a newspaper’s business section or reading the currency trends on television (Bloomberg, Wall Street Journal).
 Do this only if you have the luxury to buy time, and there is no need to rush.